-to develop Will it increase carbon admissions.
-Will it encourage the use of clean, low carbon, energy efficient technologies?
-The policy/proposal would significantly reduce greenhouse gas emissions from North Warwickshire. resource, reducing dependency on non- renewable sources. + Positive The policy/proposal would reduce energy consumption or increase the amount of renewable energy being used/generated.
+and Energy Efficiency To adapt to climate change by minimise energy? ++ Significant Positive The policy/proposal would significantly reduce energy consumption or increase the amount of renewable energy being used/generated.
+The policy/proposal would significantly encourage the use of clean, low carbon forms of energy.
+The policy/proposal would significantly reduce greenhouse gas emissions from develop North Warwickshire's renewable energy resource, reducing carbon admissions.
+Will it encourage the use of clean, low carbon, energy efficient technologies? + Positive North Warwickshire.
+The policy/proposal would reduce energy consumption or increase the amount of renewable energy being used/generated.
 The policy/proposal would encourage the use of clean, low carbon forms of energy.
 The policy/proposal would reduce greenhouse gas emissions from North Warwickshire.